Three chili peppers of varying colors and shapes. Dogs can't eat chili peppers.

 If your pup ate a New Mexico green chili, they might be perfectly fine.
 However, if your pup ate a habanero pepper, they may be in for a few hours of discomfort, as capsaicin tends to linger on the lips and tongue.

-If your dog has eaten a chili pepper and appear to be okay, they will most likely not suffer from diarrhea or vomiting.
+If your dog has eaten a chili pepper and appears to be okay, they will most likely not suffer from diarrhea or vomiting.
 If they are showing signs of discomfort, like pawing at the face or excessively drinking water to get the spicy taste out of their mouth, you might need to contact your vet for guidance.

 Most dogs are completely fine after they pass the spicy food.
 One or two incidents of eating a chili pepper will not do any damage to your pup, but several instances of eating spicy food can cause intestinal problems.